KaiMildner/CrossMix-OS/_assets/sources/language_patcher/README.md

 ## Workflow

-1. Update `reference/` with language files from current CrossMix.
+1. Update `reference/` with language files from current CrossMix, complete with files from tg5040 stock if some are missing.
 2. Update each stock language files for each device
 3. Run `generate_patches.py` to update the `.patch` files in `patches/`.
 3. Deploy the `.patch` files (in `SDCARD/trimui/res/lang/`) and `lang_patches.sh` to SD card script folder.